 We can arrange all details of an ashes interment including both erection of new memorial or adding inscriptions and renovating existing memorials.

 Ashes may also be dispersed or buried in the Garden of Rest at the crematorium.
 The crematorium normally does this privately soon after the cremation.

 Ashes may be returned to the family for private dispersal in a location of personal significance, for example on the hills, a favourite walk or at sea.
-We have even helped to arrange the dispersal of cremated remains in the form of fireworks, from parachutes and planes or the creation of small pieces of jewellery that mean the wearer has a permanent reminder of their loved one.
+We have even helped to arrange the dispersal of cremated remains in the form of fireworks, from planes or the creation of small pieces of jewellery that mean the wearer has a permanent reminder of their loved one.

 After the Funeral FAQs

 It is useful to notify certain organisations when you have the death certificate, partly for security reasons and partly so they do not continue to send communications to your loved one causing you further distress.
 When registering the death, your registrar will give you a unique reference number to use the ‘Tell Us Once’ service.
 Using the deceased’s National Insurance number and date of birth, central and local Government agencies are informed of the death and can centrally update their records.